Music at St. Peter's

 We very much welcome new people who would like to contribute to our music in this way.

-Visiting choir from Reigate St. Mary's School Choir come to St. Peter's on a monthly basis.
+Visiting choir from Reigate St. Mary's School Choir come to St. Peter's on a termly basis.

 Organs at St. Peter’s